 A high-quality CBD product with minimal THC is incredibly unlikely to show up on a drug test.
 However, low quality CBD products may contain more traces of THC than they claim, in which case it is possible for a screening to pick up on the drug.
 (Research has shown that people who consume 6 mg of THC per day have a 25% chance of failing a drug test.
 This translates to about 2,000 mg per day of CBD oil with a THC content of 0.3% or less).

-This one is tricky because it of course depends on what you’re using the medication for, and also on how b the product is.
-For effective treatment of the majority of conditions, most people use between 10-50 mg of CBD per day total.
+This one is tricky because it, of course, depends on what you’re using the compound for, and also on how strong the product is.
+Most people consume between 10-50 mg of CBD per day total.
 (For reference, 1 mL of a potent oil might contain 50 mg of CBD.
-Make sure you read the label on your product to ensure proper dosing.
+Make sure you read the label on your product to ensure a proper serving.

 To ensure the legality of buying CBD products online, you need to make sure the company you’re buying from is reputable and that the product was made from industrial hemp with less than 0.3% THC content.
 While transporting marijuana across state lines (from legal to non-legal states) is against the law, transporting hemp and hemp-based products is safe.
-Remember, millions of people all over the US (and the globe) are using CBD products every day to effectively treat their medical conditions.
+Remember, millions of people all over the US (and the globe) are using CBD products every day.